algolia/algoliasearch-alexa/quickstart.md

         {
           "name": "query",
           "type": "AMAZON.US_CITY"
+        },
+        {
+          "name": "available",
+          "type": "AMAZON.DATE"
         }
       ]
     },
     {
-      "intent": "CustomHelpIntent",
+      "intent": "FreshnessIntent",
       "slots": []
+    },
+    {
+      "intent": "AMAZON.HelpIntent"
+    },
+    {
+      "intent": "AMAZON.CancelIntent"
+    },
+    {
+      "intent": "AMAZON.StopIntent"
+    },
+    {
+      "intent": "AMAZON.StartOverIntent"
+    },
+    {
+      "intent": "AMAZON.NoIntent"
+    },
+    {
+      "intent": "AMAZON.YesIntent"
     }
   ]
 }
 ```

-An intent like our `CustomHelpIntent`, which has a very simple interaction model (e.g. `How can I use this skill?`), has no slots.
+An intent like our `FreshnessIntent`, which has a very simple interaction model (e.g. `When were the listings last updated?`), has no slots.

 Most intents, however, will have slots.
 A slot is like an argument for the intent.
-For example, our `GetListingsIntent` could be invoked by `What homes are available for sale in Houston?` or `What homes are available for sale in Tulsa?`.
+For example, our `GetListingsIntent` could be invoked by `What homes are available for sale in Houston?`, `What homes are available for sale in Tulsa?`, or `What new homes in Little Rock are available starting next week?`.
 New slot types are being added often and more information can be [found here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference) and [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/migrating-to-the-improved-built-in-and-custom-slot-types).

-**Very important to note**: currently for the Alexa adaptor the slot name **must** be `query` and we can have just the single slot.
+**Very important to note**: currently for the Alexa adaptor the slot name for the full text search **must** be `query`.
 This is what will be passed to Algolia and will be searched for in the specified index.
+Other slots can be used for search parameters, as we'll see below.

 Fill out the custom slot types if necessary, and follow with the sample utterances.

 ### Sample utterances

 Sample utterances are the "training set" for Alexa to understand how people might interact with the skill.
-For our intent schema above, we might have the following sample utterances:
+For our intent schema above, we might have the following sample utterances (truncated for length):

 ```
 GetListingsIntent what homes are available in {query}